Icar Side Effects

 Generic Name: carbonyl iron

-Note: This page contains information about the side effects of carbonyl iron.
-Some of the dosage forms included on this document may not apply to the brand name Icar.
+Note: This document contains side effect information about carbonyl iron.
+Some of the dosage forms listed on this page may not apply to the brand name Icar.

 For the Consumer